marlospomin/turtle/README.md

 const turtle = require('turtle');
 ```

-Alternatively you can include a minified version of turtle (or the source code, up to you) on your page via direct file or our **CDN** link.
+Alternatively you can include a minified version of turtle (or the source code, up to you) on your page via direct file or using our **CDN** link.

 ``` html
 <body>